aregsar/aregcode/blog/2019/dotnetcore-understanding-aspnet-endpoint-routing/index.md

     //By default endpoint routing is not added
     //the MVC middleware dispatches the controller action
-    //the MVC middleware configures the default route mapping
+    //and the MVC middleware configures the default route mapping app.UseMvc();
-    //Note: we could pass in our own custom route map configuration lambda app.UseMvc();
 }
 ```